geraldmc/geraldmc.github.io/_posts/2019-04-23-predicting-yield-1.md

 ### Introduction

 I'm sharing a series of posts to document my experiences running a two-year USDA grant study.
 The project considered how low-cost vegetation indices like NDVI might become a useful addition to a sugarcane farmer's overall nitrogen management strategy.
 The study was motivated by 1) yearly nitrogen input represents a significant cost to farmers; 2) excessive nitrogen in the environment alters ecosystems and may potentially harm human health.
 Learning to better manage N application is motivated by the economics of sugarcane agriculture as well as by a need to address an environmental issue.
-Some of what follows will include reference to the software packages used along with code developed in deriving our results.
+Some of what follows will include reference to the software packages used along with code developed in deriving results.

 ### Background

 Our crop is sugarcane (*Saccharum officinarum*).
 First introduced in 1751 it is the highest valued row-crop in Louisiana.
 While recent decades have seen a decline in sugarcane acreage crop values have remained stable due to increases in yield.
 Increased yield is attributable mainly to the addition of nitrogen fertilizer.
 Thus, how we manage N application is relevant to farmers (economics) and to everyone else (the environment).

 ### Goals
-During this study our primary goal was to determine whether low-cost aerial NDVI and other indices would accurately correlate with variable N rates when applied to sugarcane.
+During our study the primary goal was to determine whether low-cost aerial NDVI and other indices would accurately correlate with variable N rates when applied to sugarcane.
 A secondary goal was to determine if such analysis might be useful for predicting the yield potential of a future crop.
-Our work was carried out with the intention of revealing techniques that are affordable, accessible and, most importantly, *effective*.
+Our work was carried out with the intention of revealing techniques that are affordable, accessible to ordinary farmers and, most importantly, *effective*.

 We asked two questions: